What is Creative Writing Studies?

 How to Get Involved

-The Creative Writing Studies Organization has plans to incorporate as a 501(c)(3) nonprofit organization so we may collect dues and begin formally enrolling members.
-At present, we encourage you to read the Journal of Creative Writing Studies and learn more about the Creative Writing Studies Conference.
+The Creative Writing Studies Organization is a 501(c)(3) nonprofit organization so we collect dues and formally enroll members.
+Using the menus above, you can now register as a member of the organization and receive information on the annual conference.
+We encourage you to read the Journal of Creative Writing Studies and learn more about the Creative Writing Studies Conference.
 Consider submitting an article to the journal or a paper proposal to the conference.
 Join our Facebook page and Twitter account to stay in the loop for announcements.

-When the time comes, register as a member of the organization and attend the conference.
+On the Membership page, you can now register as a member of the organization.
 Perhaps you may wish to run for office or participate in elections.
-While many scholars have been expressing the need for more recognition for creative writing studies for some time, the field is still young and the organization is brand new.
+While many scholars have been expressing the need for more recognition for creative writing studies for some time, the field is still young and the organization is still new.
 We want everyone to feel welcome and to participate in shaping the future of the organization.